conedevelopment/bazar/README.md

 **Bazar is a powerful "headless" e-commerce system.
 Built on Laravel and Vue.**

-Adopt your own solutions quickly.
-Bazar provides a flexible and easily extensible system, following the good old Laravel conventions.
+Bazar provides a flexible and easily extensible system, respecting the Laravel conventions.

 ## 📚 Documentation